larspetrus/Roofpig/README.md

 Usage
 -----

-Download the minified roofpig.js library and include it in your html.

-The HEAD tag of your page should look like this:
+Download the minified roofpig.js library from XXX and three.min.js from YYY, and include it in the HEAD tag of your html like this:

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>